hashicorp/terraform-website/content/source/docs/enterprise/azure-setup-guide.html.md

 should be reconfigured (manually or automatically) to route all traffic to the standby instance.

-~> **Important:** Active-active configuration is not supported due to a serialisation requirement in the core components of PTFE; therefore, all traffic from the Load Balancer *MUST* be routed to a single instance.
+~> **Important:** Active-active configuration is not supported due to a serialisation requirement in the core components of Terraform Enterprise; therefore, all traffic from the Load Balancer *MUST* be routed to a single instance.

 When using the _Production - External Services_ deployment model (PostgreSQL Database and Object Storage), there is still some application configuration data present on the
-PTFE server such as installation type, database connection settings, and hostname; however, this data rarely changes.
-If the application configuration has not changed since installation, both PTFE1 and PTFE2 will use the same configuration and no action is required.
+Terraform Enterprise server such as installation type, database connection settings, and hostname; however, this data rarely changes.
+If the application configuration has not changed since installation, both TFE1 and TFE2 will use the same configuration and no action is required.

 If the